 Child Safety App for Your Citizens

 You can offer citizens a free app right on your website.
-The SVN app is branded for your agency and includes your Sheriff’s Office contact information.
+The OffenderWatch app is branded for your agency and includes your Sheriff’s Office contact information.

 Your citizens can find offenders, find my family, and contact law enforcement.